Flood Insurance New Year’s Resolutions

 Many people obtain flood insurance through the federal government’s National Flood Insurance Program (NFIP).
 However, it is not the best option for many homeowners.
 FEMA flood maps are often outdated and may not provide the most accurate or up to date information about a property’s flood exposure.
 As a result, some homeowners are charged unnecessarily high premiums that do not accurately reflect their property’s risk.

-Private flood insurers (like FloodPrice.com) use additional information to more precisely evaluate your home’s flood risk and calculate your premium.
+Private flood insurers, accessed through FloodPrice.com, use additional information to more precisely calculate your premium.
 Plus, they offer coverages that the NFIP does not, including coverage for basement contents, additional living expenses and the ability to cover additional structures (like sheds) with a single policy.

 You have a right to shop around for flood insurance.
 Talk to your insurance agent about the options available through the private insurance market or visit https://www.floodprice.com/quote to check out our quick quoting tool.
 We make it easy to get a quote — answer a few simple questions about your home to see your price in minutes.
 If you need additional information to achieve your 2021 homeowner’s resolutions, call or email us as at 866-503-5663 or firstname.lastname@example.org.